mxgrn/geektrackbot/README.md

 ### Is this open source?

 Geektrack is not (yet) open source.
-If you feel like helping me develop it (and maybe get to use Geektrack for free, forever), [reach out](https://x.com/mxgrn), and I may set you up as a contributor in the private repo.
+If you _really_ feel like contributing (and maybe get to use Geektrack for free, forever) - [reach out](https://x.com/mxgrn), and I may set you up as a contributor on the private repo.
+The main tech being used is Elixir, Phoenix, LiveView, Oban, and Tailwind.

 ### Why not a native app?

 For the purposes of Geektrack, Telegram covers the 2 most important use cases: entering data, and receiving notifications.
-The idea of entering log data in a chat, as well as getting reminders, feedback, reports, etc from the bot in the same chat, proved to be very simple and intuitive.
-And when this is not enough, Telegram's support for [miniapps](https://core.telegram.org/bots/webapps) provides freedom to build near-native experience where needed.
+The idea of entering log data in a chat, as well as getting reminders, feedback, reports, etc from the bot in the same chat, proved to be very simple and intuitive, as you have all your tracking history and bot reports, tips and notifications in one place, tailored for a specific tracker.

+And when a chat is not enough, Telegram's support for [miniapps](https://core.telegram.org/bots/webapps) provides freedom to build near-native experience where needed.

 Additionally, going with Telegram has the following advantages: